robert-mccarthy-ca/modern-druid/README.md

 ### **Achieving Scale: The Numbers**

 This system is designed for significant output, comfortably exceeding certification thresholds and generating meaningful revenue.
 The calculations below are based on a 5 cubic yard kiln capacity and a 3-person crew operating 8 kilns.
+3 people was chosen for operational safety, having 2 people on hand at all times during burning in case some accident occurs, regardless of where the third operator was, being a more mobile operator that handles the trailer hauling and resetting of kilns.

 **Key Assumptions & Conversion Math:**
 *   Kiln Capacity: **5 yd³**